davis-matthew/fc/README.md

 export LIBRARY_PATH=${FC_BUILD}build/lib:$LIBRARY_PATH
 export CLANG_BINARY=${CLANG_701}/bin/clang

-10. ninja test to run eixsting tests.
+10. ninja check-all to run eixsting tests.

 ```

 ### Notes
+1. **Use fc branch in llvm-project for building llvm**
+2. Use llvm-project install directory for LLVM_DIR cmake variable.
+3. Path specified in DLLVM_BUILD_DIR=<path/to/llvm-project/build> is used to find **llvm-lit** for running test suite.
-1. Shared libs build doesn't work (MLIR libs has some issues)
+4. Shared libs build doesn't work (MLIR libs has some issues)
-2. ninja test to run the test suite.
-3. During FC build cmake will look for mlir-tblgen in ${DLLVM_DIR}/../../../bin .
-If not found build will fail.

 ## Running HelloWorld